 In the list of available trigger custom attributes, A and B represent sets of multiple trigger custom attributes with the same name from different triggers.
 Combining multiple trigger custom attributes into a single set allows you to reduce the amount of logic you need to add to the workflow at design time.
 You can configure the workflow to reference only one trigger custom attribute, regardless of which trigger initiated the work item.
-For more information about using the Input Builder to reference trigger custom attributes, see Section 4.3, "Understanding the Input Builder," on page 48.
+For more information about using the Input Builder to reference trigger custom attributes, see Understanding the Input Builder.